 Causes of Hypothyroidism (The most Misunderstood Thyroid Disorder)

 We briefly discussed hypothyroidism (the first section of this post) but it’s important that we spend more time and dive into the specific causes of hypothyroidism.

 The reason for this is simple:

-Hypothyroidism (remember that's the thyroid disease which results in a REDUCTION of thyroid hormone) is probably the most difficult to treat thyroid problem that we are discussing.
+Hypothyroidism (remember that’s the thyroid disease that results in a REDUCTION of thyroid hormone) is probably the most difficult-to-treat thyroid problem that we are discussing.

 The reason for this has to do with thyroid hormone medication and replacement.